CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

 SD Desktop service is a virtual computing environment that is designed for processing sensitive data.
-It provides a secure workspace for analysing sensitiuve data from any location.It can be used by individual users but is especially usefull for collaborative research projects.
+It provides a secure workspace for analysing sensitive data from any location.
+It can be used by individual users but is especially usefull for collaborative research projects.

 SD Desktop is accessed through an easy to use graphical interface running in a web browser.
 Theinterface allows you to launch new vitual machines, delete them and connect to active virtual machines without any previous knowledge of cloud computing.